rknell/rebellion-rum-models/models_documentation.md

   /// The still used for this distillation run
   String stillUsed;

+  /// Start time of the distillation final DateTime startTime;

+  /// Current status of the distillation record
+  @JsonKey(defaultValue: DistillationStatus.inProgress)
+  final DistillationStatus status;

   /// Amount of feints added during the run double feintsAdded;

   /// Amount of LALs charged during the run double lalsCharged;

-  /// Total LALs charged for this run double totalLALsCharged;
+  /// Total LALs charged for this run (including all inputs) double totalLALsCharged;

-  /// Total LALs yield from this run double totalLALsYield;
+  /// Total LALs yield from this run (sum of all outputs) double totalLALsYield;

   /// Notes taken during the distillation process